What makes Staub cookware is so good? And more importantly, is it worth the extra cost?

 - Great for keeping dips and Pâté chilled for summer entertaining.

-Staub frying pans.
+Staub frying pans

-I would go for the solid cast iron skillet rather than the wooden handle.
-Here’s a link to check out the prices on Amazon.
-With a solid handle you can use your skillet in the oven as well.
-I have matte black Staub to match my vintage cast iron but the frying pans come in pretty colours too.
+I would go for the solid cast iron skillet rather than one with a wooden handle.
+Here is a link to check out the prices on Amazon (affiliate link).
+With a metal handle, you can use your skillet in the oven as well.
+I have matte black Staub to match my vintage cast iron, but the frying pans come in pretty colors as well.